rezabagusp/magical-lamp/quiz/answer.md

 - When we develop new things (feat, refactor, fix, etc.), we checkout from the  *master* branch, and do the work there.
 - Once finished, we review the code & merge it to master.
 - I usually setup the github hook that listens to any changes on the master branch, if any changes happen then it will cause the action for our CI/CD service to deploy our app on the staging server.
-- For production, i usually trigger it by the tag to cause our CI/CD service to deploy on the production server.
+- For production, i usually trigger the deployment by `tag`.
+Whenever i create a `tag`, it will trigger our CI/CD service to deploy on the production server.

 ### Answer 9:
-I have some hints for how good Readme.md should be.
+I have some hints for how good Readme.md should be.It should fulfill the following.
-- What is is about?
+- What it is about?
-- It should cover How to process (if needed).
+- It should cover how to process (if needed).
 - It should cover examples (if needed))
 - It should cover what others or future of us should know.